 God patiently waited until I was ready before showing me the amazing gift he had given me.
 I will never forget when I realized that I could be free from my past and accept God’s love.
 I saw it when my daughter had repeated an offense and had to face her daddy.
 It grieved Michael to discipline her.
 But he loved her too much not to teach her.

 At that moment I saw God.
-God was my Father, and he loved me.
+God was my Father and he loved me.
 I saw Michael in a new role that I had never seen before.
 God said that I was the Bride of Christ.
-I understood that.
+I understood see that.
 I also knew that I was the bride of Michael.
 I could see that.
 If I could experience love as the bride of Michael, even when I didn’t deserve it, maybe I could receive God’s love as the Bride of Christ.
 So I understood and accepted the unconditional love of God by comparing it to the unconditional love of Michael Schuetz.

-After this revelation, God started teaching me that he was my Father.
+After this revelation God started teaching me that he was my Father.
 It took him years to teach me how to think of him this way.
 Again, he used Michael as an important tool in my schooling.
 As I watched him relate to our daughter, Kathryn, I saw how I could relate to God as my ‘Daddy.’
-I learned to crawl up in God’s lap and lay my head on his shoulder just like any daddy.
+I learned to crawl up in God’s lap, and lay my head on his shoulder just like any daddy.
 When I go to him in prayer, it’s no different than our children going to their daddy and asking to have their needs met.

-Through the years, God has used my family to teach me many facets of his character and personality.
+Through the years, God has used my family to teach me about many facets of his character and personality.
 As a mother, I’ve learned patience, another facet of God’s nature.
-The love I have for my children teaches me how God loves me as his child.
+The love I have for my children teaches me how God loves me as His child.
 God places us in families for this reason.
 As we develop our relationships with one another, we learn more about God’s love for us.
-Thirty-nine-years of marriage to such a man!
+Forty-four-years of marriage to such a man!
 I can honestly say that he is the most amazing man I know.
 WOW!
 What a life!
 I know, without a doubt, that I didn’t deserve it.
 Thank God, I didn’t get what I did deserve.
 Instead, I got God’s love and the love of a virtuous man.